edayot/ItemIO/docs/networking/network.md

 2. For each network process them :
     1. All insert servos generate a destination
     2. All extract servos process a a number of transfer by them retry limit
-    3. They clear the destination and restart
+    3. Clear the destination and restart